-Wrongful Death Caused by Drunk Driving
+Wrongful Death Caused by Drunk Driving in Miami

 Drunk driving accidents in South Florida are all too common.
 Despite there being a legal limit of .08 percent blood alcohol concentration (BAC), or .04 percent for commercial driver’s license holders or .01 percent for underage drivers, many people get behind the wheel when they have had too much to drink.
 There are also drivers on the road who are impaired by controlled substances, prescription medications, and a combination of drugs and alcohol.
 This type of impairment is no less dangerous.
 Drugged and drunk driving lead to thousands of crashes every year in Miami Dade County, South Florida and hundreds of deaths state wide.